bnodnarb/AIRMF/_posts/map/01-02-01-learning-task.md

 title: MAP 2.1
 categories:
   - MAP-2
-description: The specific task, and methods used to implement the task, that the AI system will support is defined (e.g., classifiers, generative models, recommenders, etc.).
+description: The specific task, and methods used to implement the task, that the AI system will support is defined (e.g., classifiers, generative models, recommenders).
 type: Map
 order_number: 1
 ---